 Sew the inner side seam of the fur leg to itself with a whipstitch.
 Repeat on the other leg.

-Take a hooded sweatshirt or jacket that you already have and trace the outline of the hood on two layers of brown felt, leaving about 1 inch of extra space around the outline.
+On a hooded sweatshirt or jacket that you already have, trace the outline of the hood on two layers of brown felt, leaving about 1 inch of extra space around the outline.
 Cut out both pieces of felt following the outline of the hood.
 Cut the bottom of the two felt pieces so they dip down in the back.

-Cut another piece of brown felt, as shown in the image, in a wavy continent-like sort of shape, measuring 17 inches wide by 10 inches long.
+Cut another piece of brown felt, as shown in the image, in a wavy continent-like sort of shape that measures 17 inches wide by 10 inches long.

 Sew the two side pieces of the hood together, and then sew one end of the smock to one side of the hood in the front.

-Step 9: Sew a Closure on the Hood/Smock
+Sew a closure on the hood and smock

 Sew a snap or hook-and-loop fastener to the other side of the hood, and sew its adjoining piece to the loose end of the smock.

-Cut two 3-inch-by-3-inch squares from light brown faux fur for the insides of the Ewok ears, and then round the top two corners.
+Cut two 3-by-3-inch squares from light brown faux fur for the insides of the cute Ewok ears.
+Cut a rounded shape on the top two corners.

-Cut 10-inch-by-5-inch strips of dark brown fur.
+Cut two 10-by-5-inch strips of dark brown fur.
 Sew or glue one of the rounded light brown fur shapes to one end of the dark fur strip, centering it.
 Repeat on the other fur strip.

 Fold the strip over inside-out.
 Sew around the rounded portion of the ear, an inch outside the inside ear, and cut off the excess.
-Do not sew the straight portion of the ear.
+Don't sew the straight portion of the ear.